brentvollebregt/nitratine.net/_posts/2018-08-12-clearing-my-twitter-with-jquery.md

 ---
 layout: post
-title: "Clearing My Twitter with jQuery"
+title: "How to Clean a Twitter Account with jQuery"
 date: 2018-08-12
 categories: General
 tags: Twitter JavaScript jQuery API tweepy